-This paper deals with the justice and home affairs (JHA) elements of the European Neighbourhood Policy (ENP).
-It refutes the core argument advanced by some analysts that the ENP is essentially a comprehensive cross-pillar security initiative1 by showing that its objectives as well as its instruments are also inspired by common values.
-This is not to deny that the JHA and security elements play a pivotal role in the ENP as a whole, for they definitely do.
-The assertion that it is all about security, however, is too simplistic.
-This paper claims that the ENP, and in particular the JHA elements, is a complex, multilayered initiative that incorporates different logics and instruments.
-In dissecting the various layers, which is the main objective of the paper, we draw on the findings contained in the literature on the external aspects of JHA and on the ENP2.
+This Working Paper deals with the justice and home affairs (JHA) aspects of the European Neighbourhood Policy (ENP) Action Plans.
+It refutes the core argument advanced by some analysts that the ENP is essentially a comprehensive cross-pillar security initiative by showing that the objectives as well as the instruments are also inspired by common values.2 This is not to say that the JHA and security elements do not play a pivotal role in the ENP as a whole, they definitely do, but it seems that alleging that is all about security is a too simplistic reading.
+This paper claims that the ENP, and in particular the JHA elements, is a complex multilayered initiative that incorporates different logics and instruments.
+Dissecting the various layers is the main objective of the paper.
+The paper draws on the findings contained in the literature on the external aspects of JHA and on the ENP.3

-This paper proceeds in three steps.
-Firstly, it lays out some facts pertaining to the origins of the ENP, as its 'origins' arguably account for a number of the core tensions.
-It then presents the underlying logic and objectives attributed to JHA cooperation, which can be derived from the viewpoints voiced during policy formulation.
-Finally, the paper goes on to argue that despite the existence of different logics, there is a unifying objective, which is to 'extra-territorialise' the management of 'threats' to the neighbouring countries.
-Didier Bigo and other scholars have argued that the specific manner in which JHA cooperation was institutionalised within the EU led to the consideration of a broad range of internal security threats under one and the same heading .
-Hence, JHA actors were responsible for managing a 'broad spectrum of issues' ranging from terrorism, drugs and crime to the rights of asylum seekers and clandestine migration.
+To present the argument on the complex and multilayered nature of the JHA elements in the ENP this paper proceeds in three steps.
+It firstly, lays out some facts pertaining to the origins of the ENP, as its 'origin' arguably accounts for a number of the core tensions.
+It then presents the underlying logics and objectives assigned to JHA cooperation, which can be derived from the view points voiced during policy formulation.
+The paper goes on to argue that despite the existence of different logics, there is a unifying objective, which is to 'extra-territorialise' the management of 'threats' to the neighbouring countries.
+D. Bigo and other scholars have argued that the specific manner in which JHA cooperation was institutionalised within EU led to the consideration of a broad range of internal security threats under one and the same heading.
+Hence, JHA was actors were responsible for managing a 'broad spectrum of issues' ranging from terrorism, drugs, and crime to the rights of asylum seekers and clandestine migration.
 The term 'security continuum' describes this broad understanding of threats.
 The external dimension of JHA also addresses the entire spectrum.
 The core of the paper presents the various policy measures that have been put in place for external 'threat management'.
-In this context it is argued that the 'conditionality inspired policy instruments' of monitoring and benchmarking of progress, transfer of legal and institutional models to non-member states and intergovernmental negotiations are accompanied by socialisation instruments.
-The mix of the two logics of action will be explicated in two case studies, one on the fight against terrorism and one on irregular migration.
+In this context it is argued that the 'conditionality inspired policy instruments' of monitoring and benchmarking of progress, transfer of legal and institutional models to non member states and inter governmental negotiations are accompanied by socialisation instruments.